vghpe/vghpe.github.io/content/posts/2025-12-24-stop-noodle.md

 ---
 **Stop Noodling** is a timed drawing webapp

-Designed to use a local Eagle image library and serve it so it’s accessible from all your devices.
+Designed to use a local image library and serve it so it’s accessible from any device with a browser.

  <!--more-->

-The app scans the Eagle library and its metadata to generate timed drawing sessions.
-Session types are filtered using Eagle tags, and users can star images during a session to apply a favorite tag that’s written back to the library.
+The tools works as plugin for [Eagle](http://eagle.cool) a software to organize images stored locally.

+The script scans the Eagle library and uses the tags to filter the images requested for the drawing session.
+Tag data can be also sent back to the library from the webapp if the users tags an image as a favorite.

 ![An Eagle library tagged with hands - Photos by Satine Zillah](/images/features/img_noodle_hands.jpg)

-#### Features:
+#### Webapp Features:
 1. Setup a draw session
 	- Types of images (Hands, Clothed, Figure, Portrait)
 	- Timer (30s, 1 min, 2 min, ect...)